MacaPecha/devsite-docs/guides/in-person-payments/qr-code/pre-requisites.en.md

 ### 1. Access to an account

-To start the integration, you must **have a Mercado Pago or Mercado Libre account**.
+To start the integration, you must **have a Mercado Libre or Mercado Libre account**.

 You can [Sign in](https://www.mercadolibre.com/jms/[FAKER][GLOBALIZE][SITE_ID]/lgz/login?platform_id=mp&go=https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/in-person-payments/qr-code/pre-requisites) with an existing account or [Create a new account](https://www.mercadopago[FAKER][URL][DOMAIN]).